Hal Rogers Parkway

-The Hal Rogers Parkway, formerly named the Daniel Boone Parkway, connects Somerset and Hazard in southeastern Kentucky.
-This toll road opened in November 1971, and the tolls were removed June 1, 2003.
+The Hal Rogers Parkway, formerly named the Daniel Boone Parkway, is a freeway connecting Somerset and Hazard in southeastern Kentucky.
+A former toll road, it opened in November 1971, and the tolls were removed June 1, 2003.
 The original extent of the highway was to be 65.70 mi with that mileage to have been included with an unconstructed limited-access London bypass and what is east of this area.
 The original portion of the road is designated unsigned Kentucky Route 9006 (HR 9006).
 An extension of the Hal Rogers Parkway name west along Kentucky Route 80 (KY 80) to U.S. Route 27 (US 27) in Somerset was made in 2015 bringing the total mileage to 91.135 mi.

 Route description

 Per the Kentucky Transportation Cabinet (KYTC), the Hal Rogers Parkway begins in Somerset, Pulaski County, at the intersection of US 27 and KY 80 north of downtown area.
 The highway heads east as a four-lane divided highway with a concrete median and turning lanes provided at the at-grade intersections through the northern neighborhoods of the city.
 Passing the eastern terminus of KY 914, the median becomes grass and eventually exits the city limits of Somerset for a more rural area of Pulaski County.
-After its intersection with KY 461 near Shopville, the Parkway narrows to an undivided highway with two lanes and occasional turning and passing lanes provided.
+After its interchange with KY 461 near Shopville, the parkway narrows to an undivided highway with two lanes and occasional turning and passing lanes provided.
 As it enters the Daniel Boone National Forest, the highway winds its way around small mountain valleys.
 Crossing the Rockcastle River into Laurel County, the highway heads a straighter course through the small mountains.
 Before exiting the national forest, the highway widens to a four-lane divided highway again with the number of commercial businesses located around the highway increasing as it heads east.
 After entering the city of London, the Parkway passes many intersections for minor state highways before interchanging with Interstate 75 (I-75) at its exit 41 around many traveler-related businesses.
 After the interchange, a center turn lane is provided along the highway to serve additional businesses and side streets.

 Upon reaching its intersection with US 25, KY 80 exits the Parkway while the Parkway alone (unsigned HR 9006) continues east as a four-lane undivided highway with a center turn lane.
 East of KY 30/KY 354 and the North Laurel High School, the parkway narrows to two lanes and features a few more at-grade intersections near downtown London.
 Past KY 192, the Parkway becomes a two-lane expressway featuring a mix of at-grade intersections, overpasses without access, and interchanges.
 In Hazard, the Parkway intersects three local streets at-grade before terminating at an interchange with KY 15 and KY 80.